 As I said, the best thing about this beach canopy is it's lightweight and so easy to carry.
 It weighs 1.8 kg, so you can easily stuff it into the carry bag that you slide over your shoulder.

 It’s designed for people who travel a lot, walk a fair distance to the beach or have to carry a lot of stuff.

-One negative is it takes up a lot of space on the beach–not so good on a crowded beach.
+One drawback for some is it takes up a lot of space on the beach, so it may not be so good on a crowded beach.

 The tent comes with two lightweight folding poles, a stretchy canopy fabric, four bags attached to the canopy by a rope and the carry bag with the strap.

 You get decent shade underneath the canopy and excellent protection from the sun rays (UPF 50+).